servicejs/serviceui/packages/mixins/README.md

 ## Thank you

-service.js is kindly supported by:
+service.ui is kindly supported by:

 <a href="https://www.browserstack.com" title="BrowserStack">
   <picture>